 This topic will review the clinical features and management of SCIWORA in children less than 18 years of age.
 The approach to ligamentous injury and SCIWORA in adults is discussed separately.
 (See "Evaluation and acute management of cervical spinal column injuries in adults", section on 'Evaluation for ligamentous injury and SCIWORA'.)

-SCIWORA was first defined in a series of children as objective signs of acute traumatic myelopathy in the absence of spinal column findings on plain radiographs, flexion-extension radiographs, and/or computed tomography (CT) [1,2].
-In this original report, it was noted that patients had neurologic deficits or a history of transient paresthesias, numbness, or paralysis.
-Delayed onset of permanent paralysis, up to four days after injury, occurred in approximately half of patients.
+SCIWORA was defined in a series of children as objective signs of acute traumatic myelopathy in the absence of spinal column findings on plain radiographs, flexion-extension radiographs, and/or computed tomography (CT) [1,2].
+In this original report, it was noted that patients had neurologic deficits on presentation or a history of transient paresthesias, numbness, or paralysis.
+Approximately half of patients presented with delayed onset (up to four days after injury) of permanent paralysis.

-However, since the advent of magnetic resonance imaging (MRI) approximately two-thirds of cases described as SCIWORA in the literature actually have demonstrable injury to the spinal cord, soft tissue components of the spinal column (ligaments, capsules, or muscles), or vertebral body endplate [3,4].
+However, with the advent of magnetic resonance imaging (MRI), approximately two-thirds of cases described as SCIWORA in the literature actually have demonstrable injury to the spinal cord, soft tissue components of the spinal column (ligaments, capsules, or muscles), or vertebral body endplate [3,4].
 With the increased availability of MRI, the diagnosis of "real" SCIWORA or spinal cord injury without neuroimaging abnormality is less common.
 The term "spinal cord injury without computed tomography evidence of trauma" (SCIWOCTET) is sometimes used to describe adult patients with neurologic findings suggestive of spinal cord injury with normal anatomic alignment and no bony abnormalities seen on CT .

 - Pang D, Wilberger JE Jr. Spinal cord injury without radiographic abnormalities in children.
 J Neurosurg 1982; 57:114.